Anglican Catholic Church of Canada

-The Anglican Catholic Church of Canada (ACCC) (Église Catholique Anglicane du Canada) is a Continuing Anglican church that was founded in 1979 by traditional Anglicans who had separated from the Anglican Church of Canada (ACC).
+The Anglican Catholic Church of Canada (ACCC) (Église Catholique Anglicane du Canada) is a Continuing Anglican church that was founded in 1979 by traditional Anglicans who had separated from the Anglican Church of Canada.
 The ACCC has fifteen parishes and missions; with two bishops and 22 clergy.

 Affiliation

 The Anglican Catholic Church of Canada is one of the churches that trace their origins to the Congress of St. Louis, the assembly that inaugurated the Continuing Anglican Movement and produced the Affirmation of St. Louis.
 The new church adopted the name, "Anglican Catholic Church."
 Its Canadian diocese shortly thereafter asked for and received a release from that body in order to become a self-governing Canadian church offering a traditional alternative to the more liberal Anglican Church of Canada.

 The Anglican Catholic Church of Canada is a founding member of the Traditional Anglican Communion (TAC), established in 1990.
-The ACCC is the third-largest of the Anglican churches in Canada, after the ACC and the Anglican Church in North America.
+The ACCC is the third-largest of the Anglican churches in Canada, after the Anglican Church of Canada and the Anglican Church in North America.